heslabs/edubotqa/FAQ/readme.md

 * Q: How to manage user account?
 Each Bot can be accessed by differnt group of users?
 * Q: Is there the size limitation of uploaded PDF files?
 * Q: How to train the Bot using Web pages content?
+* Q: Does it support multimodal model such as LLaVA (Large Language and Vision Assistant)?

 ---